dpproduction/BlurLayout/README.md

 # BlurLayout
 A fast blur layout based on FrameLayout for Android platform.

-This layout can be used for realtime bluring, for example blur some area of live camera.
+This layout can be used for realtime bluring, for example blur some area of live camera. <br/>
+Or you can use it for blur some afea of background.

 ![BlurLayout](https://raw.githubusercontent.com/gabberrr/BlurLayout/master/screen.png)